Mechanic's or Storage Lien (MSL)

 The towing, recovery, repair shop or storage facility owner must return the vehicle owner's personal property, if claimed, prior to an auction.

 However, in accordance with § 46.2-713, license plates are the property of DMV and are not the personal property of a vehicle owner.
 If your vehicle is disabled, wrecked or otherwise in the custody of a tow or impound lot and subject to mechanic's and storage lien, you may remove your personal property from the vehicle as allowed by § 46.2-644.01.
-However, license plates are NOT personal property and must remain attached to the vehicle.
+After removing the license plates from your vehicle, you must return your plates to any DMV or Select office or mail them back to Headquarters in Richmond.
+If your plates do not expire for at least another six months, you will be eligible for a partial refund of the registration fee.

 An individual who purchases a vehicle through an MSL process from another state or the District of Columbia, must obtain a title in his or her name in that jurisdiction prior to applying for a title in Virginia.[Back to Top]